0abst/Solidity-Cairo-codes/README.md

  * Codes written based on the OpenZeppelin framework

  * Read code, compile, deploy and interact with a contract with Javascript.
-Use of the Hardhat framework: https://hardhat.org/
+Use of the Truffle (https://trufflesuite.com/) and the Hardhat (https://hardhat.org/) environments

  * One of the main tasks has been to solve the challenges here: https://github.com/l-henri/solidity-101